 Thermal Expansion and Contraction

 PVC and CPVC piping products have been used successfully in outdoor applications when proper recommendations are followed.
 As with any other piping, the system must be protected from freezing in applications subject to colder temperatures.
-Many standard cold weather piping design and installation practices can be used to protect the system from freezing such as use of pipe insulation, antifreeze solutions, and heat tracing tapes.
-The manufacturers of these products should be consulted for suitability and compatibility of their use with PVC and CPVC products prior to use.
+Many standard cold-weather piping design and installation practices can be used to protect the system from freezing, such as the use of pipe insulation, antifreeze solutions, and heat tracing tapes.
+The manufacturers of these products should be consulted for suitability and compatibility of their use with PVC and CPVC products before use.

-Harvel recommends that PVC and CPVC piping products exposed to the effects of sunlight (UV radiation) be painted with light colored acrylic or latex paint that is chemically compatible with the PVC/CPVC products.
+Harvel recommends that PVC and CPVC piping products exposed to the effects of sunlight (UV radiation) be painted with light-colored acrylic or latex paint that is chemically compatible with the PVC/CPVC products.
 Compatibility information should be confirmed with the paint manufacturer.
-The use of oil – based paints is not recommended.
-When painted the effects of exposure to sunlight are significantly reduced, however, consideration should be given to the effects of expansion/contraction of the system caused by heat absorption in outdoors applications, The use of a light colored, reflective paint coating will reduce this effect, however, the system must also be designed and installed in such a manner to reduce the effects of movement due to thermal expansion.
+The use of oil-based paints is not recommended.
+When painted, the effects of exposure to sunlight are significantly reduced.
+However, consideration should be given to the effects of expansion/contraction of the system caused by heat absorption in outdoor applications.
+The use of a light-colored, reflective paint coating will reduce this effect.
+However, the system must also be designed and installed in such a manner as to reduce the effects of movement due to thermal expansion.

 Hanger Support Spacing

-Proper support selection and spacing is critical to prevent stress concentration areas as the result of weight loading, bending stress, the effects of thermal expansion/contraction, and to limit pipe displacement (sag).
-As with all thermoplastic materials, proper pipe support spacing is dependant on pipe size, the locations and magnitude of any concentrated weight loads, and the operating temperatures of the system due to the effects that temperature has on the tensile and compressive strength of the material.
-Increases in temperature require additional supports.
-When operating at or near maximum recommended temperature limits, it may be more economical to provide continuous support for the system via structural angle or channel that is free from rough or sharp edges.
-Local building codes should also be consulted for applicable requirements prior to installation.
+Proper support selection and spacing are critical to prevent stress concentration areas as the result of weight loading, bending stress, the effects of thermal expansion/contraction, and to limit pipe displacement (sag).
+As with all thermoplastic materials, proper pipe support spacing depends on pipe size, the locations and magnitude of any concentrated weight loads, and the operating temperatures of the system due to the effects that temperature has on the tensile and compressive strength of the material.
+Temperature increases require additional support.
+When operating at or near the maximum recommended temperature limits, providing continuous support for the system via a structural angle or channel free from rough or sharp edges may be more economical.
+Local building codes should also be consulted for applicable requirements before installation.

-Proper support spacing can be calculated similarly to that of metallic systems by using simple and continuous beam calculations.
-This can be achieved using the maximum fiber stress of the material, or deflection based on the long term modulus of the material at the temperature selected as the limiting factors.
+Proper support spacing can be calculated similarly to metallic systems using simple and continuous beam calculations.
+This can be achieved using the maximum fiber stress of the material or deflection based on the long-term modulus of the material at the temperature selected as the limiting factor.

 Many hangers designed for metallic pipe are suitable for thermoplastics; however, hangers and supports used must provide an adequate load-bearing surface, which is smooth and free of rough or sharp edges that could damage the pipe.
 The use of improper supports can generate excessive sag resulting in failure.
-Movement caused by the effects of expansion and contraction of the system due to temperature variations, as well as movement as the result of pressure fluctuations must be considered to ensure proper hanger selection and placement.
+The movement caused by the effects of expansion and contraction of the system due to temperature variations and movement as the result of pressure fluctuations must be considered to ensure proper hanger selection and placement.
 Hangers and supports used must permit axial movement of the system; they should not compress the pipe or otherwise restrict this movement.

 The use of protective sleeves or pads between the pipe and the hanger may be desirable in certain applications, as their use will distribute stress loads over a greater surface area, particularly when using U-bolt and roller type hangers.
 Piping should not be permitted to contact abrasive surfaces that could cause damage during axial movement of the system.
-Protective sleeves or pads should be used when horizontal pipe is resting on concrete or other abrasive support structures.
-Contact with localized heat producing sources must also be avoided.
-Plastic piping systems shall not be installed in close proximity to steam lines or other high temperature equipment without providing appropriate protection to prevent damage from distortion and/or forces generate by the effects of expansion or contraction.
+Protective sleeves or pads should be used when a horizontal pipe rests on concrete or other abrasive support structures.
+Contact with localized heat-producing sources must also be avoided.
+Plastic piping systems shall not be installed near steam lines or other high-temperature equipment without providing appropriate protection to prevent damage from distortion or forces generated by the effects of expansion or contraction.

-Anchors are utilized to direct movement of the piping by providing restraint at key points in the system.
+Anchors are utilized to direct the movement of the piping by providing restraint at key points in the system.
 Their use may be required to control the effects of movement caused by expansion and contraction, forces generated by pressure surges, vibration, and other transient conditions.
-Anchors and guides are typically installed on long straight runs, at changes in direction of the system, and where expansion joints and other methods of thermal compensation are utilized.
+Anchors and guides are typically installed on long straight runs, at changes in the direction of the system, and where expansion joints and other thermal compensation methods are utilized.
 Guides are necessary to help direct this movement between anchors by allowing longitudinal movement while restricting lateral movement.
-Since guides act as supports, they should have the same load bearing surface and other requirements of hangers designed for the system.
-Guides must be rigidly attached to the structure to prevent lateral movement, but should not restrict longitudinal movement of the pipe through the guide.
-Anchors and guides must be engineered and installed in such a manor to perform adequately without point loading the system.
-Reference should be made to the section concerning thermal expansion and contraction for additional information.
+Since guides act as supports, they should have the same load-bearing surface and other requirements of hangers designed for the system.
+Guides must be rigidly attached to the structure to prevent lateral movement but should not restrict longitudinal movement of the pipe through the guide.
+Anchors and guides must be engineered and installed in such a manner as to perform adequately without point-loading the system.
+For additional information, reference should be made to the section concerning thermal expansion and contraction.

 The information contained in this article is for general information purposes only.
 The information is provided by